-Comment No. Figure, Table, or Page and Paragraph Number terially ons of) To be completed by Ro To be completed by Report Author(s) Does Comment Directly and Ma Affect Conclusi report?
-(Yes/Nc A. Reviewer's Specific Comments B. Reviewer's Specific Recommended Corrective Action C. Action to be Taken in Response to Comment The District is following accepted assumptions, but it could matter in this case, compared to many others where there is more actual (measurable) difference between the states.
-66 General Comment Yes With the delivery of this Draft report, BFA's Peer Review Team successfully addressed the elements of its scope of work, see Appendix Table 2: Determine appropriateness of environmental criteria, hydrologic analyses and recommended minimum flows and levels, Determine validity and appropriateness methods and procedures used for data analysis assumptions used and conclusions drawn regarding the recommended minimum flows and levels, Determine adequacy of data used to support conclusions and recommendations; and Identify and make recommendations regarding any deficiencies in the development of the draft recommended minimum flows and levels for the Wekiva River basin systems This determination of completion of BFA's peer review of proposed MFLs for Wekiva River Basin may need to be revised based depending on outcomes of Phase 1 Uncertainty Management Assessment
+Comment No. Figure, Table, or Page and Paragraph Number Does Comment Directly and Materially Affect Conclusions of report?
+(Yes/No) To be completed by Reviewer(s) To be completed by Report Author(s) A. Reviewer's Specific Comments B. Reviewer's Specific Recommended Corrective Action C. Action to be Taken in Response to Comment For example, if we look at other rivers or springs to compare, we may find them unusually close (e.g. a few inches of water depth, for example).
+The District is following accepted assumptions, but it could matter in this case, compared to many others where there is more actual (measurable) difference between the states.
+55 General Comment Yes With the delivery of this Draft report, BFA's Peer Review Team successfully addressed the elements of its scope of work, see Appendix Table 2: Determine appropriateness of environmental criteria, hydrologic analyses and recommended minimum flows and levels, Determine validity and appropriateness methods and procedures used for data analysis assumptions used and conclusions drawn regarding the recommended minimum flows and levels, Determine adequacy of data used to support conclusions and recommendations; and Identify and make recommendations regarding any deficiencies in the development of the draft recommended minimum flows and levels for the Wekiva River basin systems This determination of completion of BFA's peer review of proposed MFLs for Wekiva River Basin may need to be revised based depending on outcomes of the phased uncertainty management assessment.